gnif/LookingGlass/doc/performance.rst

 jumping as samples arrive.
 Each panel also keeps a stable vertical scale with hysteresis, so read the millisecond axis when comparing panels.

-.. list-table:: Producer and transport stages
+.. list-table:: Capture and transport stages
    :widths: 18 82
    :header-rows: 1